-Astronauts won't be armed any time soon, but according to Vice-President Mike Pence, China and Russia have been developing airborne lasers and anti-satellite missiles that need to be countered.
+Vice-President Mike Pence said China and Russia had been developing airborne lasers and anti-satellite missiles that need to be countered.

 In practice, major world powers have used space for military purposes such as communication or surveillance for many years.